Xamarin

 when

-method is called on theBindableProperty
+ClearValuemethod is called on theBindableProperty.

 public static readonly BindableProperty EventNameProperty = BindableProperty.Create("EventName", typeof(string), typeof(EventToCommandBehavior), null);

-This creates a BindableProperty
+This creates a BindableProperty instance named EventName, of type

-and has a default value of null
+and has a default value of null.

 Detecting Property Changes